sugarme/lab/README.md

 - [x] loss tracker
 - [x] logger
 - [x] training configuration in yaml file
+- [x] metrics for segmentation and classification tasks

 This package is in progress and obviously there are many changes ahead.
 Feel free to contribute.